opencog/cogserver/opencog/cogserver/modules/events/README.md

 Overview
 ========

-The AtomSpacePublisherModule class publishes AtomSpace change events across the network using [ZeroMQ sockets](http://zeromq.org) to allow for external clients to receive updates from the AtomSpace via a publish/subscribe pattern.
+The AtomSpacePublisherModule publishes AtomSpace change events across the network using [ZeroMQ sockets](http://zeromq.org).
+This allows external clients to receive update messages from the AtomSpace via a publish/subscribe pattern.

 Clients can subscribe to the events by subscribing to a ZeroMQ socket.